Hakeem Butler: St. Louis Battlehawks (first stint)

 On January 1, 2023, Butler was selected by the St. Louis BattleHawks of the XFL in the fifth round of the 2023 XFL Supplemental Draft.
 At the completion of the season for the BattleHawks, Butler made 51 receptions for 599 yards and eight touchdowns.
-He was released from his contract on May 15, 2023.
+He was released from his contract on May 15.

 Pittsburgh Steelers

 On May 16, 2023, Butler signed with the Pittsburgh Steelers.
 He was waived/injured on August 21, and then reverted to injured reserve.
-Butler was released on August 25.
+Butler was released by the Steelers on August 25.

 St. Louis Battlehawks (second stint)

 On December 4, 2023, Butler re-signed with the Battlehawks.
 He was named to the 2024 All-UFL team on June 5, 2024.
-On June 7, 2024 he was named the UFL Offensive Player of the Year.
-Butler finished the season with 652 receiving yards, 45 receptions, and 5 Touchdowns.
+On June 7, Butler was named the UFL Offensive Player of the Year.
+Butler finished the season with 652 receiving yards, 45 receptions, and five touchdowns.

 Cincinnati Bengals

 On July 26, 2024, Butler signed with the Cincinnati Bengals.
-On August 23, 2024, Butler was released.
+On August 23, Butler was released by the Bengals.